stegsoph/cochlear-speech-coding/README.md

 # To-Do-List

-* add a function to determine whether the frame is voiced or unvoiced
+* add a function to determine whether the frame is voiced or unvoiced :heavy_check_mark:
-* based on that rework the last implemented algorithms
+* based on that rework the last implemented algorithms :heavy_check_mark:

 * algorithms still to implement: